Novikov type inequalities for orbifolds: Introduction

 The paper is structured as follows.
-In Section \ref{S:2} we define the fundamental Lie groupoid of $G$-homotopy classes of $G$-paths and briefly recall the definition of the total singular homology and cohomology groups of a topological groupoid.
-We show a $G$-version of the Hurewicz homomorphism and exhibit how to construct a groupoid covering space over $G\rr M$ out of a fixed subgroup in $\Pi_1(G, x_0)$.
+In Section \ref{S:2}, we show a $G$-version of the Hurewicz homomorphism and exhibit how to construct a groupoid covering space over $G\rr M$ out of a fixed subgroup in $\Pi_1(G, x_0)$.
 This is the content of Propositions \ref{Hur} and \ref{Covering}, respectively.
 Motivated by the notion of local coefficients system for topological spaces we introduce a corresponding notion as well as its associated homology in the groupoid setting.
 Indeed, we define a double chain complex out of a local system of modules over a Lie groupoid, thus proving that its associated total homology is Morita invariant, compare Lemma \ref{LemDoubleComplex} and Proposition \ref{MoritaLocal}.
 We also show in Proposition \ref{EilenbergProp} a $G$-version of the Eilenberg homology isomorphism.
 In Section \ref{S:3} we study closed basic $1$-forms.
 We define the $G$-homomorphism of periods associated to the basic cohomology class $\xi$ of a closed basic $1$-form $\omega$ on $M$ and explore some of its elementary properties.
 In particular, we characterize when $\xi$ is an integral class and describe the groupoid covering space associated to the kernel of the $G$-homomorphism of periods of $\xi$, see Propositions \ref{IntegralClass} and \ref{FormulaEqui}.
 We introduce closed basic $1$-forms of Morse type and prove that such a notion is Morita invariant, see Proposition \ref{MoritaMorse}.
 This gives rise to a notion of stacky closed $1$-form of Morse type over the differentiable stack $[M/G]$ presented by $G\rr M$.
-Finally, in Section \ref{S:4} we present three different manners to define the Novikov numbers $b_j(\xi)$ and $q_j(\xi)$ associated to the basic cohomology class $\xi$ over an orbifold.
+Finally, in Section \ref{S:4} we present three different manners to define the Novikov numbers $b_j(\xi)$ and $q_j(\xi)$ associated to the basic cohomology class $\xi$ over a proper Lie groupoid of finitely generated type.
 As a result we show the Novikov inequalities for compact orbifolds, compare Theorem \ref{ThmNokivovOrbifolds}, and quickly explain how to use this result in order to find a lower bound for the amount of zeros of certain symplectic vector fields on symplectic orbifolds.